 The Guadalupe River is one of the most biologically diverse rivers in the USA.

-GBRT is seeking volunteers for our 2020 Plum Creek Wetlands Preserve (PCWP) Reforestation project to help restore the 265-acres back to its native vegetation.
-Volunteers will help with planting 1000+ bare-root seedlings in certain areas on the property.
-The tree species chosen are native to the Blackland Prairie ecoregion for both wetlands and non-wetlands.
+GBRT is seeking volunteers for our restoration and maintenance of the preserve.
+In addition to our annual Re-Leaf reforestation event, we will be hosting opportunities throughout the year.
+Upcoming events are not yet scheduled.
+Work will include tree and grass plantings, prescribed burning, invasive species removal, and general trail maintenance.
+Species chosen for plantings are native to the Blackland Prairie ecoregion for both wetlands and non-wetlands.
 The property includes diverse habitat types including a mile of riparian woodlands along plum creek, and emergent, forested wetlands.
-The 29 constructed wetlands on site are very inviting to wildlife including the White-Tailed Deer, many species of raptors, waterfowl, amphibians, reptiles and pollinators.
-This is a great volunteering opportunity for Master Naturalists, Master Gardeners, members of clubs and organizations, students, local community members, families, or anyone seeking educational hours towards a project.
-For more information, please call 830-560-3944, or email Info@GBRTX.org.
-Lunch will be provided to volunteers who sign up prior to the deadline date - November 9, 2020.
-Volunteer hours are flexible.
+The 21 constructed wetlands on site are very inviting to wildlife including the White-Tailed Deer, many species of raptors, waterfowl, amphibians, reptiles, and pollinators.
+This is a great volunteering opportunity for Master Naturalists, Master Gardeners, members of clubs and organizations, students, local community members, families, or anyone seeking educational hours toward a project.
+For more information, please call 830-560-3981, or email Inquiry@GBRTX.org.